CCDirectLink/CCLoader/CCLoaderDocumentation.md

 # CCLoader Documentation

-This file will contain handy things to know about CCLoader and the CrossCode DevTools console.
+This file will contain handy things to know about CCLoader and the CrossCode game code.

 ## Difference between Scripts and Console